 Respect for clients requires that staff members dress neatly and professionally.
 Please dress with an extra level of modesty to avoid complicating a client's feelings or experience in treatment.
 Clothing that is acceptable in other arenas, such as university life, may not be sufficiently neutral or professional in this setting.
-For example, blue jeans are not acceptable.
 Your clothing as well as your behavior reflect on Canvas Health and the profession of psychology.